 The Importance of Peer Feedback

-Critical and motivational feedback increases productivity, overall knowledge retention and more quality in students work.
-Feedback is essential for to:
+Critical and motivational feedback increases productivity, overall knowledge retention, and more quality in students' work.
+In turn, peer feedback is essential to:

 Adopt new knowledge

 For starters, students are building an investment in their writing or ability to solve problems.
 It helps students understand the relationship between their work and their course expectations.
-Students learn from what peers have to say from the feedback received on the assignment.
+Students learn from what peers have to say from the feedback received on the assignment in the form of peer review.
 This may look like how to interpret different methodologies if there is more than one way to reach the answer or having peers ask complex questions that further increases curiosity.

 Keep everyone on track

 For courses that do not incorporate group related work and rely heavily on independent studying, using online peer review tools can be a great way to ensure that students feel aligned.
-For certain subject matters that are complex, open-ended assignment expectations can leave students feeling more anxious or relying on their own abilities which might be ill-suited to your class when approaching assignments.
-By reviewing peers' assignments through formative assessment it allows students to have contemporary models to explore and adopt whether it be for writing, presentation techniques and etc.
+For certain complex subject matters, open-ended assignment expectations can make students feel more anxious or reliant on their abilities which might be ill-suited to your class discussions when approaching assignments.
+By reviewing peers' assignments through formative assessment, allows students to have contemporary models to explore and adopt whether it be for writing, presentation techniques, etc.

 Enable personal growth in their academic career